Sam786eer/Bug-Tracking-System/README.md

  ├── package.json          # Root package file
  └── README.md
 ⚙️ Setup Instructions (Very Important)

 1️⃣ Install Backend Dependencies

-Run this in the main project folder:
+Run this in the main project folder: npm install

-nginx
-Copy code
-npm install
-2️⃣ Install Frontend Dependencies bash
+2️⃣ Install Frontend Dependencies cd client npm install
-Copy code
-cd client
-npm install
 Then return to the root:

-bash
-Copy code
 cd ..
 3️⃣ Create Environment Variables
 Create a .env file in the project root (NOT inside client):

-ini
-Copy code
 MONGO_URL=your_mongodb_connection_string
 JWT_SECRET=your_secret_key_here
-⚠️ .env is already in .gitignore, so it will NOT upload to GitHub.

-4️⃣ Start the Application (Backend + Frontend Together) Simply run:
+4️⃣ Start the Application (Backend + Frontend Together) Simply run: npm run start

-arduino
-Copy code
-npm run start
 This will: